neiji93/-French-Maths-researches-end-2024---2025-can-be-used-in-computer-graphics-anytime-25-/README.md

 physics
 divergence in homeomorphism groups that leads to oscilate in z calabi yau form reality.  tri helices errors as forces in a calabi yaw maximum dilensions (homeopmorphism) it seems that the result will be clamped to abelian groupd..

+miceo endomorphisms abelian corpuses to select soins that refer to an equilibrium solid torus. finite classes of nano ottoseconds tools of mathematics.